daisycrego/os_hw3/daisyNotes.md

 - Ran testLottery: forks, in child runs normally, in the parent sleeps forever.
 Checks whether numTicketsTotal is incremented properly.
 - Ran lotterytest: Awards 2 processes different number of tickets (20 vs 80), runs CPU-intensive spin program, clocks runtimes of each.
   - Added lotterytest to UPROGS in Makefile
+  - Ran 100 and then 500 and then 1000 times.
+During the 1000x run, we recorded the random number selected by the scheduler.
+The distribution of the winning numbers was ____(uniform, non-uniform).

 **?
 Are user processes the only ones "scheduled"?**
    - I think so, because the only way we end in the kernel is when we trap, interrupt, etc., no?